akka/akka/akka-docs/src/main/paradox/scala/cluster-dc.md

 This chapter describes how @ref[Akka Cluster](cluster-usage.md) can be used across multiple data centers, availability zones or regions.

+The reason for making the Akka Cluster aware of data center boundaries is that communication across data centers typically has much higher latency and higher failure rate than communication between nodes in the same data center.

+However, the grouping of nodes is not limited to the physical boundaries of data centers, even though that is the primary use case.
+It could also be used as a logical grouping for other reasons, such as isolation of certain nodes to improve stability or splitting up a large cluster into smaller groups of nodes for better scalability.

 ## Motivation

 There can be many reasons for using more than one data center, such as: